SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

     - New technology doesn't mean it'll takeover, even if it's "better."
 We don't cook all our food in microwave ovens, but we do use them.
 - The best way to understand generative AI art and aesthetics is to consider how previous “synthetics” lost value in the long-run

+### What AI misses

+- AI summaries can't do contextual details that change the embodied experience
+- AI draws on the database of all recorded human knowledge.
+Only information that can be and has been recorded.
+- AI text generation tends to produce “the Wikipedia version of reality” - rational discourse of the educated classes of society
+- The point is not that we should never use metrics, symbols, or categories, but that we must connect them repeatedly to the reality they represent, their material, sensory source, or we will be lost
+- Lots of human knowledge is missing from the internet, which means AI is missing lots of human knowledge
+- Over time, Western approaches to knowledge and knowing have come to be seen as objective and universal, rather than culturally situated or historically contingent

 ### Bias

 - LLMs gives us knowledge, not wisdom for decision-making